Business Loans for Plumbers & Electricians

 Deciding to establish your own plumbing and electrical business brings a lot of challenges and a lot of opportunities.
 You may know everything about how to wire a new house, but you may not know much about running a business.
 One thing you have probably already realized is that you will need money to get your new business off the ground and keep it running.

 Shield Funding understands that newly created businesses and some even well established businesses can find a need to access capital.
 We make it fast and easy and all it takes is a couple of clicks to get started.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?